- The flavour, energy and urgency of India unfold spontaneously

 If you go

-Explore India of Vancouver (www.exploreindia.ca) capably and professionally handled all aspects of our private month-long tour – air and land travel, hotels, meals, guides, drivers, entrance fees and activities – for one all-inclusive price.
+Explore India from Vancouver (www.exploreindia.ca) capably and professionally handled all aspects of our private month-long tour – air and land travel, hotels, meals, guides, drivers, entrance fees and activities – for one all-inclusive price.

 Troy Media travel writer Gerry Feehan, QC, lives in Red Deer, Alta.
 He can be reached at email@example.com